aft6/aft6.github.io/_posts/2018-10-28-Bear’s-CV-and-Credentials.md

 B. Dr Bane's Grammar School (August 2009- December 2013)

+3 A- Levels (A* - A) including Music and German

 10 GCSEs (A* - C) including English (A) and Music (A*)

+Grade VI in the Piano

 ------------------------------------------------------------------------------------------------------------------------------